isabella232/dynamic-media-classic.en-1/help/deploying-video-websites-mobile-sites.md

 ---
 title: Deploy video to your websites and mobile sites
-description: Learn how to deploy video to your websites and mobile sites from Dynamic Media Classic.
+description: Learn how to deploy video to your websites and mobile sites from Adobe Dynamic Media Classic.
 uuid: 22bb4402-c0ab-4df0-89b9-99707d111927
 contentOwner: admin
 content-type: reference